For modelling a process you have to configure your Jdeveloper 11g like shown in this posting. Then you can create easliy a process like this one:

 The timer start event triggers the creation of a process instance based on a specific time condition.
 You can configure the timer start event to trigger a process instance based on the following:

-• A specific date and time.
+- A specific date and time.
 For example, a process could be triggered on December 31, at 11:59 PM.

-• A recurring interval.
+- A recurring interval.
 For example, a process could be triggered every 10 hours, 5 minutes, 32 seconds.

-• None end event
+- None end event

-like start event
+like start event - Error end event

 Errors end events are normally used with the error boundary event.
 The error

 boundary event is used to alter the process flow based on a specific error.
-This flow usually ends using an error end event.
+This flow usually ends using an error end event. - Message end event

-like start event
+like start event - Terminate end event

 The terminate end event is used to immediately terminate a process.
 When a terminate end event is reached, the process ends immediately.
 There is no error handling or additional clean up performed.